A Guide to Rideshare Apps in Italy – Uber Alternatives in Italy

 Most major cities in Italy like Rome, Milan, and Naples have metro systems.
 A single metro ticket in Rome or Milan typically costs €1.50 ($1.65 USD) and is valid for 90 minutes across buses, trams, and metro lines.

-I personally found buying multi day/ multi ticket passes much more convenient to purchase as it meant not having to go to the ticket machine each time.
+I found buying multi day/ multi ticket passes much more convenient to purchase as it meant not having to go to the ticket machine each time.

 In addition, buses and trams supplement the metro systems, always remember to validate your ticket upon boarding to avoid fines.